-Please keep in mind the Museum does not have the staff or reference resources to assist patrons who wish to conduct general research into New York City history.
+The Museum does not currently have the resources to answer remote inquiries. to assist patrons who wish to conduct general research into New York City history.
 If you have research of this nature, we suggest contacting the New York Public Library, the Municipal Archives (www.nyc.gov/records), or the New-York Historical Society.

 The Museum makes collections loans to qualified cultural institutions, domestically and abroad.
 To learn more about this process, please email MCNY-Registrars@mcny.org.